Establishing Sustainable Regulatory Compliance by Design

 An easy way to avoid regulations is not to “mess up”, preferably by constantly keeping the interest of our clients, consumers, and the wider financial system at the heart of what we do.
 Thus, protect our society and its people.

-The alternative is to establish the mechanism to oversee what we do and stay on top of what the many regulators out there are telling us we should pay attention to.
-Be diligent in adhering to both “the spirit and letter of the law”.
+The alternative is to establish the mechanisms to oversee our activities and stay attuned to what regulators expect us to prioritise.
+That means being diligent in adhering to both the spirit and the letter of the law.

 How to identify applicable laws, rules and regulations?